-In 2006 Pacific people were 6.9% of New Zealand’s population.
-They made important contributions to society – but their health outcomes were often poor.
-Many of these problems were due to socio-economic factors, such as high unemployment, low income and overcrowding.
+In 2013 Pacific people were 7.4% of New Zealand’s population.
+They made important contributions to society, but their health outcomes were often poor.
+Many of these problems were due to socio-economic factors such as high unemployment, low income and overcrowding in low-quality accommodation.

 Births and deaths

-Pacific people had a high fertility rate – in 2006, nearly three births per woman, compared with about two per woman for New Zealand as a whole.
+Pacific people had a high fertility rate – in 2013, nearly three births per woman, compared to about two per woman for New Zealand as a whole.
 Pacific women also tended to have children young, and the Pacific teenage pregnancy rate was high.

 Pacific people had a higher death rate and a lower life expectancy than the New Zealand average.

-The Pacific infant mortality rate was 40% higher than the national average.
-Pacific children were more likely to be hospitalised for respiratory conditions, infectious and parasitic diseases, burns and unintentional injuries.
+The Pacific infant mortality rate was 40% above the national average.
+Pacific children were more likely to be hospitalised with respiratory conditions, infectious and parasitic diseases, burns and unintentional injuries.
+There is recent evidence of improvements in Pacific child health indicators overall, except for conditions such as oral health and childhood obesity.

 Diseases particularly affecting Pacific people included: